 Let’s take a scenario, assume you have sold 100 shares of Infosys on Monday, 3 January 2016 at Rs.
 900 (T day).
 On Wednesday (T+2), 5 January, you will receive the sale proceed worth Rs.
 90,000 (100*900) and your demat account will be debited with 100 shares.
 However, there’s a twist in the story.

-Imagine you don’t have 100 shares of Infosys in your demat account but you still sold them?
+Imagine you don’t have 100 shares of Infosys in your Demat account but you still sold them?

 No matter what, you have to make delivery of the shares on the prescribed settlement day (T+2) which you have sold on the transaction day (T day).
-However sometimes it may happen that you take a short position without owning shares in your demat account hence you would not be able to make delivery of the stocks on T+2 and would end up defaulting, resulting a Short Delivery.
+However sometimes it may happen that you take a short position without owning shares in your Demat account hence you would not be able to make delivery of the stocks on T+2 and would end up defaulting, resulting in a Short Delivery.
 Now the question here is why do people sell a stock and not deliver it?
 This happens due to various reasons:

 • : This product type is used for delivery positions in equities.
 If you select this code then it will ensure that you hold a sufficient quantity of stocks before selling it.

 Example 2 – You were bearish on Suzlon Energy stock assuming the prices will tumble and you shorted it at a price of ₹17 per share.
-However, in turn the stock exceptionally rallies causing stock price to hit the upper circuit at ₹20.
+However, in turn, the stock exceptionally rallies causing the stock price to hit the upper circuit at ₹20.
 Whenever a stock hits the upper circuit there are no sellers in the market, hence if you’ve short sold the stock you cannot buy it back until it releases from the circuit.
 This usually happens with a lot of illiquid stocks.

 WHO CONTROLS THE SITUATION?

 It is the Exchange who ensures that the buyer (person who has a buy position) will receive the delivery from the seller (person who has a sell or short position) in the prescribed settlement period (T+2).
-In case of failure (short delivery as mentioned earlier) the Exchange conducts an Online Auction to buy stocks on behalf of the buyer.
-Therefore in such cases the long receives the delivery after three days from the transaction day i.e. on T+3 instead of T+2.
+In case of failure (short delivery as mentioned earlier), the Exchange conducts an Online Auction to buy stocks on behalf of the buyer.
+Therefore in such cases, the long receives the delivery after three days from the transaction day i.e. on T+3 instead of T+2.

 HOW AN AUCTION TAKES PLACE?

 The auction is conducted by Exchanges every day between 2:00 PM and 2:45 PM.
-Only member brokers of the exchange can participate and sell shares which are short delivered.
-To avoid any conflict of interest the exchange doesn’t allow members whose client has defaulted (short delivered) to take part in auction.
+Only member brokers of the exchange can participate and sell shares that are short delivered.
+To avoid any conflict of interest the exchange doesn’t allow members whose client has defaulted (short delivered) to take part in the auction.
 Let’s examine the auction process:

 1. – The Exchange fixes a price range within which the participants offer to sell their shares.
 The upper limit of the range is set at 20% higher than the price that it closed on the previous day of the Auction whereas the lower limit of the range is set at 20% lower than the price that it closed on the previous day of the Auction.
 So in the above example, the price range of Suzlon Energy would be fixed at ₹14 – ₹21 (assuming Suzlon Energy closed at ₹17.5 the next day) where the fresh sellers can offer to sell their shares.

-2. – The exchange has to buy stocks which are short in delivery at whatever price offered by the fresh sellers.
+2. – The exchange has to buy stocks that are short in delivery at whatever price offered by the fresh sellers.
 This may cause an extra payment to acquire the shares which subsequently has to be borne by the person who defaults in making the delivery.
 Moreover, the exchange also penalizes the defaulter by levying 0.05% of the value of the stock per day.

 Auction penalty = Excess payment to buy stock + 0.05% of the total transaction value per day.